icinganalysis/icinganalysis.github.io/content/basics/intermediate_using_app_c.md

-The overall minimum is at MVD = 20 and 16 F, as we saw above, but there are several combinations that have Cl_max ~= 1.10, that may well be considered "close enough", especially given that much interpolation between widely spaced data was required to estimate the effect.
+The overall minimum is at MVD = 20 and 16 F, as we saw above, but there are several combinations that have Cl_max ~= 1.10, that may well be considered "close enough", especially given that much interpolation within widely spaced data was required to estimate the effect.

 ![NACA0012 5m Cl_max effect by t](/images%2FIntermediate%2FNACA0012%205m%20Cl_max%20effect%20by%20t.png)